Visit Yvoire: What to Do in the Most Beautiful Medieval Village of Léman?

 Domain of picturesque alleys and a rich historical past, the fortified medieval village of Yvoire is a true gem of the Savoie Mont Blanc region.
-Strolling through its streets allows you to plunge into the heart of the 14th century while enjoying cultural activities and well-preserved nature.
+Strolling through its streets allows you to dive into the heart of the 14th century while enjoying cultural activities and preserved nature.
+You’ve understood, visiting Yvoire is a must during any stay in Haute-Savoie.

 Yvoire, a medieval jewel on the shore of Lake Geneva

-Yvoire, located on the shores of the Lake Geneva in the French Chablais, is a flowered fortified medieval village whose history goes back more than 700 years.
+Yvoire, located on the shores of the Lake Geneva in the French Chablais, is a flowered fortified medieval village with a history dating back over 700 years.
 Its strategic position on a rocky point gives it a unique charm and a timeless atmosphere.
-Despite the disappearance of its original fortifications, it has managed to preserve its heritage and authenticity.
+Despite the disappearance of its original fortifications, it has preserved its heritage and authenticity.

-Yvoire is a village with picturesque alleys that also offers a small marina for boating enthusiasts, and also serves as a starting point for boat rides on the lake
+Yvoire is a village with picturesque alleys that also offers a small marina for boating enthusiasts, and also serves as a starting point for boat trips on the lake

 Discovering Yvoire, a prized historic site